MalinkyZubr/Engr-greenhouse-project/planning/plans.md

 ### More questions
 * for data collection, should the server make a request to the iot device, or should the iot device make a request to the server containing the data?
 * same goes for management
+* should decisions, such as turning on the light be delegated to the server, or should they be delegated to the iot device?

 ### Need Non Volatile Flash Memory!!
 * or you could just use the mac address

+### Additional requirement!
+* There should be local logging to write to an SD card, so upon failure, this can be inspected